Understanding Wage Statements in California

 - The hourly rate(s) in effect during the pay period and the corresponding number of hours worked at each hourly rate

-- Gross wages earned in the pay period
+- Gross wages earned in the pay period (more about Equal Pay in California)

 - Total hours worked in the pay period